Go Back

 Instructions

-• Boil the kamote or ube in water until soft and fork-tender.
+• Boil until completely soft and fork-tender.

-• Peel the skin carefully.
+• Peel off the skin.

-• Top with latik if desired.
+• Top with latik, grated cheese, or butter if desired.

-• Let it cool before serving.
+• Let cool completely before serving.